An ongoing evolution of consciousness

 As we saw earlier, the Indian tradition developed the amazingly powerful concept of saccidānanda, a unity of true being, consciousness and bliss, as description of the nature of the ultimate reality.
 So in the end, according to Vedanta, the universe must be coming from that ultimate reality of saccidānanda.
 The difficulty with this theory is that for most of us, the actual world in which we live doesn't look perfect, conscious and joyful at all.
 It is an issue that in different forms has plagued humanity for as long as we know.
 On the one hand, we humans have an indefeasible faith that there must be something Divine beyond the life we know, and that, ultimately, this Divine must be good, but we also have the daily experience that life is not that great at all, so what happened?
 Even if we manage to discern a divine Presence within or behind all appearances, it is still hard to deny the practical day-to-day reality of suffering, pain, death, incapacity, deliberate evil and cruelty.
 For most of us these things are part of our lived experience and a very real aspect of our lives.
 Where did they come from?
 How could a God who is good, have created a world which is not, or in the more abstract language of Vedanta, how could the absolute splendour of saccidānanda give rise to the strangely imperfect and conflicted world we know?

 This is not a simple or small question, and it asks for answers at many different levels.
 On a pragmatic, human level, what should our attitude be to our own pain, and to the pain of others?
 What should we do with our own errors and what with those of others?
+Is there a realistic chance we can eradicate pain?
 Do pain and suffering serve a purpose?
 Does cruelty?
-To what extent is experiencing something as suffering optional?
-Is there a realistic chance we can eradicate pain?
+Do we have a choice in how we experience things?
+Should our first priority be changing the world or changing ourselves?
 To these existential questions we'll come back later in the chapters on self-development and therapy.
 Here we'll try to answer the more technical, theoretical question of how it might actually have happened.
 This too, is, of course, not that easy to answer.
 The oldest Indian text, the Ṛg Veda, ends its description of the creation of the world by saying — with a rather modern sounding scepticism — "Only the gods know how it happened, or perhaps even they don't know."
 [REF & exact text] But still, there are some explanations that are more convincing than others.
 I'm giving here Sri Aurobindo's.
 The basic idea is simple enough and as we will see shortly, it leads to a highly optimistic vision of the long term future of humanity.
 There are several riders to this story, which we will take up later in this book, but here is the basic idea.

 Exclusive concentration as the mechanism behind māyā